 First, what do we mean by conversational eCommerce?

-We mean an online shopping experience where the buyer can interact with the shopping experience.
-And by interacting with it they’re shaping their experience.
+We mean an online shopping experience where the buyer can interact with the shopping experience by clicking.
+And as they click they start seeing the experience change.
 This improves personalization, which then improves ecommerce conversion rates.

 Is there evidence conversational eCommerce works?